fluencelabs/nox/docs/src/quickstart/web.md

 Then, it assigns `send()` function as a callback for clicking the button, which will call an `invoke` method provided by `AppSession`. `invoke` takes a `String`, and sends it to the backend as a transaction.
 Result will be displayed in `greeting` label.

 ## Running and using
-Please make sure you have changed `appId` to your actuall appId.
+Please make sure you have changed `appId` to the appId of existing backend.
+If you haven't published your backend yet, please take a look at [Publishing guide](publish.md).
+You can also use backends published by other people, take a look at

 To install all dependencies, compile and run the application, run in the terminal:
 ```bash